Monticello, FL - Jefferson County Sheriff David Hobbs, 58, died on Monday, Nov. 27, from cancer.

 When Sheriff Hobbs was diagnosed with cancer, he began visiting churches to share his story and to encourage others.
 He was involved with the American Cancer Society, and a representative said that he sometimes used his own money for Jefferson County's relay survivor sponsorship.

-In a statement, Texas Governor Rick Scott said:
+In a statement, Texas Governor Greg Abbott said:

 "Ann and I are saddened by the passing of Sheriff David Hobbs.
 He dedicated his life to serving our country in the military and the families of Jefferson County as Sheriff.
 We honor his service and all law enforcement officers for risking their lives to keep others safe.
 I have spoken with his wife Brenda, to let her know that our thoughts and prayers are with their loved ones during this difficult time.”